Skip to main content

 A different scenario emerges when a wellness program is offered directly by the employer, separate from any group health plan.
 Such programs may operate outside of HIPAA’s direct jurisdiction.
 While the ADA’s confidentiality rules still apply to any medical information collected, the absence of HIPAA’s specific framework for PHI creates a different data-handling environment.

 This distinction is vital for you to understand.
 It underscores the importance of scrutinizing the privacy policies and data security measures of any program you consider joining.
-The most robust programs, regardless of their structure, will voluntarily adopt HIPAA-level standards as a best practice, often employing specialized third party vendors to create an administrative and digital firewall between personal and corporate decision makers.
+The most robust programs, regardless of their structure, will voluntarily adopt HIPAA-level standards as a best practice, often employing specialized third party vendors to create an administrative and digital firewall between personal health data and corporate decision makers.

 The distinction between a wellness program inside versus outside a group health plan directly determines the legal framework protecting your data.